Divers find head of missing journalist Kim Wall

 Madsen was later arrested and held in custody on suspicion of killing Wall.
 The inventor originally claimed he had dropped Wall off on land on the night of August 10, according to a police statement.

-As the legal process continues, Madsen could be released, further remanded -- or could be formally charged and go to trial.
-If he is charged with murder and convicted, he faces a sentence of five years to life.
+If Madsen is charged with murder and convicted, he faces a sentence of five years to life.
 The next pre-trial hearing is scheduled for October 31.

-Note: Correction: This story has been updated to clarify that some of Wall's remains were found in a separate bag from her clothing.
+Wall, a graduate of Columbia University and London School of Economics, was based between Beijing and New York.
+A talented writer, her work appeared in The New York Times, the Guardian and TIME, among publications.